 Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

-In this post, we’ll discuss several alternatives that may be pursued if a defamation lawsuit isn’t an option or additional claims may be available.
+In this post, we’ll discuss several defamation litigation alternatives that may be pursued if a defamation lawsuit isn’t an option or what other additional claims may be available.
 We’ll also provide examples of each type of case in action.

 The most common alternatives to suing for defamation are: